Insights from Generative Modeling for Neural Video Compression

 \subsection{Background}

-We introduce the task of lossy video compression, focusing on the low-latency online compression setting.
+As follows, we review lossy video compression, focusing on the low-latency online compression setting.
 We then review the classical technique of predictive coding, which provides the high-level algorithmic framework of many video compression methods, including ours.
 As our final building block, we review normalizing flow models, in particular the Masked Autoregressive Flow for sequence modeling.

-\textbf{Video Compression.} Given a typical sequence of video frames $\x_{1:T}$, lossy video compression ultimately aims to find a short bit-string description of $\x_{1:T}$, from which a faithful (but not necessarily perfect) reconstruction $\hatx_{1:T}$ can be recovered.
+\textbf{Video Compression.} Given a typical sequence of video frames $\x_{1:T}$, lossy video compression ultimately aims to find a short bitstring description of $\x_{1:T}$, from which a faithful (but not necessarily perfect) reconstruction $\hatx_{1:T}$ can be recovered.
 Denoting the description length (``rate'') by $\mathcal{R}$ and the reconstruction error (``distortion'', often the Mean-Squared Error) by $\mathcal{D}$, lossy video compression aims to minimize the rate-distortion (R-D) objective function,

 where $\beta > 0$ is a hyperparameter weighing the two costs, and the expectation is with respect to the source data distribution $p_{data}$, which is approximated by averaging over a training set of videos in practice.
 One simple approach is to compress each frame $\x_t$ separately using an image compression algorithm, which can exploit the spatial redundancy between the pixels within each frame.
-However, a key feature distinguishing video from image compression is the significant amount of temporal redundancy \emph{between} frames that can be exploited to improve compression rate.
+However, a key feature distinguishing video from image compression is the significant amount of temporal redundancy \emph{between} frames that can be exploited to improve the compression rate.